gramineproject/gsc/Documentation/index.rst

 .. option:: --remove_gramine_deps

    Removes Gramine dependencies that are not needed at runtime.
-Default value is False.

 .. option:: IMAGE-NAME